ADCI/drupal-phing/README.txt

            drupal, restore custom modules/themes if needed, restore nodes, settings if needed.

-         project-up (pup)
+         project-up (pu) [-Dsource=<stage,production,local>]
-           Restore database from backup/database/dump.sql.gz and restore file settings.php.
+           Download last db dump from production or stage to backup/database/dump.sql.gz and restore database from it.
+Also restore file settings.php.
+Do not download anything if source set to "local".
+           Source set to "stage" by default.

+         features-apply
+           Apply features.

+         updatedb
+           Apply database updates.

+         deploy-production (deploy)
+         deploy-stage
+         deploy-local
+           These commands can be used to pull, apply features and updates to production, stage or local server.
+First two also notify other developers through slack about their actions.

        Codesniffer commands

-         sniff "-Ds=path/to/file"
+         sniff "-Ds=path/to/file_or_dir"
-           Sniff single file and output results to codesniffer.txt file in project root directory.
+           Ckeck code and output results to reports/codesniffer.xml file in project root directory.

        Slack commands

-         slack-message "-Dslack.payload=Message"
+         slack-message "-Dslack.text=Message"
            Send message to Slack channel.

+       PHP Mess Detector commands

+         pmd "-Ds=path/to/file_or_dir"
+           Check code and output results to reports/phpmd.xml file in project root directory.

+       PHP Copy/Past Detector

+         pcpd "-Ds=path/to/file_or_dir"
+           Check code and output results to reports/phpcpd.xml file in project root directory (*.module, *.inc files will be checked).

 DIRS AND FILES
        project
-         Where all files of site are stored.
+         Where all site's files are stored.

        backup/database/dump.sql.gz
          Just as file name implies: database dump file.